Magisk (gamer)

-Emil Hoffmann Reif (born 5 March 1998), better known as Magisk (formerly Magiskb0Y), is a Danish professional Counter-Strike 2 player for Astralis.
+Emil Hoffmann Reif (born 5 March 1998), better known as Magisk (formerly Magiskb0Y), is a Danish professional Counter-Strike 2 player for BC.Game.
 He has won four majors in total, three in a row, a record he achieved with Astralis.

 Career

 2015–2016

 Magisk started his career floating around low-level Danish teams, before joining SK Gaming along with Andreas "MODDII" Fridh, Asger "AcilioN" Larsen, Michael "Friis" Jørgensen, and Casper "cadiaN" Møller.
 The team was not very successful together, however, and the roster was soon dropped in favour of the Brazilian Luminosity Gaming.
 Magisk eventually transferred to Dignitas, replacing Jesper "TENZKI" Plougmann, and joining Mathias "MSL" Lauridsen, Kristian "k0nfig" Wienecke, René "cajunb" Borg, and Ruben "RUBINO" Villarroel.
 The team found moderate success, culminating in a win at EPICENTER 2016.
 Magisk won an EVP at the event, and ended up on the HLTV top 20 players of the year, being nominated for 14th place.